Discount

 Digital audio recorder, a more recent technology, uses an internal hard drive to record audio.
 This gives you the ability to record many hours depending on the size of the internal drive.
 They are typically very small and include a manner in which to plug the device into your home computer to retrieve the audio data - typically via a USB connection.
 This audio is typically in a standard format such as MP3, WAV, or WMV - again, depending on the type of recorder you get.
 Most recorders will also allow you to separate out audio into folders making it easier to note which segment is for what.

-These units I suggest as they do not require a seperate cable.
+These units I suggest as they do not require a separate cable.

-Olympus WS-100 - Compact digital audio recorder does not require a cable and records up to 27 hours of audio.
-I use this one, myself.
+Olympus - Compact digital audio recorder has a built in USB plug (does not require a cable) and records with great quality up to 272 hours of audio.

 Tape Recorder